 - Making every participant aware of every transaction allows the network to prevent double-spends

 The downside is that all participants see everyone else’s data.
 This is unacceptable for many use-cases.

 In Corda, each message is instead addressed to a specific counterparty, and is not seen by any uninvolved third parties.
 The developer has full control over what messages are sent, to whom, and in what order.
 As a result, data is shared on a need-to-know basis only.
 To prevent double-spends in this system, we employ notaries as an alternative to proof-of-work.

 Corda also uses several other techniques to maximize privacy on the network:

 - Transaction tear-offs: Transactions are structured in a way that allows them to be digitally signed without disclosing the transaction’s contents.
 This is achieved using a data structure called a Merkle tree.
-You can read more about this technique in merkle-trees.
+You can read more about this technique in Transaction tear-offs.

 UTXO vs. account model

 Corda uses a UTXO (unspent transaction output) model.
 Each transaction consumes a set of existing states to produce a set of new states.

 The alternative would be an account model.
 In an account model, stateful objects are stored on-ledger, and transactions take the form of requests to update the current state of these objects.